mebuie/ArcMap_Tools/README.md

 A collection of custom geoprocessing tools developed for ArcMap 10.

 # USAGE
 Each folder contains an ArcMap Toolbox with the required python script preloaded.
-Simply downloaded the toolbox, navigate to the toolbox location within ArcCatalog and use the custome geoprocessing tool like any other ArcMap tool.
+Simply download the toolbox, navigate to the toolbox location within ArcCatalog and use the custom geoprocessing tool like any other ArcMap tool.

 Most of these tools have been created to perform a niche task with schema unique to the